ptsourav21/crud_php/README.md

    - Clone or download this repository and place it in the `htdocs` directory of your XAMPP installation.

 3. Database Setup:
-   - Import the provided SQL file (`database.sql`) into your MySQL database using phpMyAdmin or a MySQL client.
+   - Import the provided SQL file (`crud_php.sql`) into your MySQL database using phpMyAdmin or a MySQL client.

 4. Access the Project:
    - Open a web browser and navigate to `http://localhost/your-project-directory`.